slice/nixfiles/README.md

    [two Nix installations](https://github.com/LnL7/nix-darwin/issues/931) now, which needs to be somehow fixed.
 (Nix is required to bootstrap nix-darwin, but nix-darwin essentially functions as a Nix installation in and of itself by managing a Nix daemon for you.
-A nix-darwin module is also used to manage which version of Nix is used, which will conflict with the Nix binary that was previously used to bootstrap this entire setup.)
+Furthermore, a nix-darwin module is used to version-manage Nix, which will conflict with the Nix binary that was previously used to bootstrap this entire setup.)

    - Use `nix doctor` to verify that you don't have conflicting `nix` binaries in your `PATH`.